Balloon help: Mechanism

-Balloon help was activated by choosing Show Balloon Help from System 7's new Help menu (labelled with a Balloon Help icon in System 7, the Apple Guide icon in System 7.5, and the word Help in Mac OS 8).
-While balloon help was active, moving the mouse over an item would display help for that item.
-Balloon help was deactivated by choosing Hide Balloon Help from the same menu.
+Balloon help can be activated by choosing Show Balloon Help from System 7's new Help menu (labelled with a Balloon Help icon in System 7, the Apple Guide icon in System 7.5, and the word Help in Mac OS 8).
+While balloon help is active, moving the mouse over an item displays help for that item.
+Balloon help can be deactivated by choosing Hide Balloon Help from the same menu.

 The underlying system was based on a set of resources included in application software, holding text that would appear in the balloons.
 The balloon graphics and resizing were supplied by the operating system itself.
 The balloon content when displayed in text typically was sourced entirely from resources, as they could be added fairly easily using Apple's Rez resource compiler or third-party software like Resourcerer.
 Apple also supplied a custom editor application to simplify the process, which displayed a list of only those objects that required balloons, and edited the text inside a balloon shape to give the developer a somewhat rough idea of how the resulting balloon would be displayed.
 Additionally, there was a system level API that could be utilized by the application programmer to directly create and display balloons containing text, graphics, or a mixture of both.

 The engine would automatically display the proper balloon based on the mouse location and the item's current state.
 It also positioned the balloon using an algorithm designed to keep it from covering the objects being examined and adjusted the cartouche to point appropriately.
 Help text for most common UI elements, such as the Close Box on a window, was built into the system.
 Developers could also include balloons for their application icon itself, allowing users to identify an unknown application in the Finder without launching it.

 Developers were encouraged to not just name an object, but to describe its function and explain its state.
 For instance, for the Copy menu command Apple suggested the detailed "Copies the selected text onto the clipboard", as well as a second version that added "Not available now because there is no selection".
 This feature explained to users why a particular menu item was disabled.